 - Maze surgery.
 For this procedure, your surgeon makes scar tissue in your upper heart chamber.
 The scars then make a path for electricity to follow in your heart.
 This helps to cure atrial fibrillation, the most common cause of irregular heartbeats.

-- Ventricular assist device (VAD) or total artificial heart (TAH).
+- Ventricular assist device (VAD)).
 A VAD is a pump that helps your heart pump and your blood flow.
-A TAH works similarly, but it focuses on supporting the lower parts of your heart.

 What Happens to Your Body During Open Heart Surgery?

 Open heart surgery may be performed with your heart beating or not.
 If your heart isn't beating during the surgery, which is more common, it is called on-pump surgery.
 A heart-lung machine will do the job of your heart and lungs by circulating your blood away from your heart.

 If your heart is beating by itself during the surgery, this is called off-pump surgery.
 This is far less common than on-pump surgery and only works for coronary artery bypass grafting surgery.
 It can also be called beating-heart surgery.

 Most surgeries on open hearts follow specific steps.
 These steps may vary depending on your unique procedure and situation.
 Generally, your surgeon could take these different stages: